 Take berries as an example, which both these doctors focus on heavily to be part of our daily diet.
-Berries are one of the most difficult foods for people to eat on any kind of daily, or even regular basis.
-First, they are one of the most expensive fruits, so right away we cut out a large portion of the population.
+Berries are one of the most difficult foods for people to eat on any kind of daily or even regular basis.
+First, they are one of the most expensive fruits, so this limits a large portion of the population right away.
 Second, they are not easy to get in many parts of the world.
-For example, people in tropical, Caribbean and equatorial regions have little, if any, access to berries.
+For example, people in tropical, Caribbean, and equatorial regions have little, if any, access to berries.
 Berries are naturally occurring only in certain geographic climates, and if we go in balance with nature, for only a short time of each year.
 Today, berries are more widely available beyond their narrow ranges, but their global market has its own challenges to contend with.
-The fact that we can get berries in the winter in Canada or Northern US, for example, does not mean that this is ideal food for us to eat.
+The fact that we can get berries in the winter in Canada or Northern US, for example, does not mean that this is the ideal food for us to eat.
 Third, berries are one of the foods with the highest applications of pesticides, which exposes people to a whole other spectrum of risks.
 So getting organic berries only compounds the previous two problems even more.
-Having experience living in a more remote and rural part of Ontario (Canada), I personally experience the serious limitations, to the point that if I were to eat berries daily I would either have to widen my grocery budget by a lot and/or eat a lot of conventionally grown berries.
+Having experienced living in a more remote and rural part of Ontario (Canada), I personally experience the serious limitations, to the point that if I were to eat berries daily, I would either have to widen my grocery budget by a lot and/or eat a lot of conventionally grown berries.

-When it comes to consumption of non whole foods (whether animal or plant), my understanding is that you generally advocate for an approach which minimizes potential harm from them.
-I believe this basically boils down to minimizing consumption amount and frequency, and focusing on the least harmful options available.
+When it comes to consumption of non-whole foods (whether animal or plant), my understanding is that you generally advocate for an approach that minimizes potential harm from them.
+I believe this basically boils down to minimizing consumption amount and frequency and focusing on the least harmful options available.
 So, since these non-whole foods are on a spectrum of potential benefits/harm, wouldn’t it also make sense for whole plant foods to have a similar spectrum that we can try to use to our benefit?

 The Best Way to Balance Variety with Nutrient Density

 My answer to address this in the most practical of ways is as follows: do the best you can with what you’ve got.
-If you are able to follow the more specific guidance of people like Dr. Fuhrman or Dr. Greger, then great, do so, as long of course, as it is done with some sensible reason.
+If you are able to follow the more specific guidance of people like Dr. Fuhrman or Dr. Greger, then great, do so, as long, of course, as it is done with some sensible reason.
 If you resonate with their guidance but cannot fully follow, again, do the best you can and get as close as you can.
-Otherwise, do the best you can from the basic/general variety of foods I described in first paragraph above, and know that you STILL can achieve optimal health and are not necessarily in any kind of worse off situation.
-The primary reason being that the mind trumps everything.
+Otherwise, do the best you can from the basic/general variety of foods I described in the first paragraph above.
+Know that you can still achieve optimal health and are not necessarily in any kind of worse off situation - the primary reason being that the mind trumps everything.
 So a person can be eating the most “perfect” diet and still get sick because of mental/emotional mismanagement, and vice-versa, a person can eat a “poor” diet and enjoy better health because of better mental/emotional management.

-Food is important, but as I always try to share, it is second most important and only one piece of all the pieces that make up our optimal physical, mental, emotional and social health.
-This is where and why my perspective differs somewhat from Dr. Greger or Dr. Fuhrman, because they are looking at all this predominantly from the lens of nutrition, where as I look at it from a holistic perspective of multiple factors that create our health and wellbeing.
+Food is important, but as I always try to share, it is the second most important and only one piece of all the pieces that make up our optimal physical, mental, emotional, and social health.
+This is where and why my perspective differs somewhat from Dr. Greger or Dr. Fuhrman because they are looking at all this predominantly from the lens of nutrition, whereas I look at it from a holistic perspective of multiple factors that create our health and wellbeing.
 (I share more on this specifically in the last chapter of my book.)